 Penalties of Delivery of Drug Paraphernalia in Williamson County

 A conviction for delivery of drug paraphernalia can result in a Class A misdemeanor, which is punishable by up to one year in jail and/or a fine up to $4,000.
 However, if an individual has been convicted of a previous delivery of drug paraphernalia offense, they can receive a mandatory jail sentence of 90 days to one year in jail.

 Additionally, if an adult individual delivers drug paraphernalia to a minor under the age of 18, they can be convicted of a state jail felony, which is punishable by 180 days to two years in jail and/or a fine up to $10,000.

 An individual who is convicted of possession or delivery of drug paraphernalia in Williamson County may be eligible for participation in the Williamson County Drug Court Program.
 The program focuses on court-ordered conditions and requirements, intensive outpatient treatment, abstinence from drugs or alcohol, and developing skills and behaviors that promote a drug-free lifestyle.

 The program generally lasts 12 months or longer, and requires regular court hearings concerning the progress of the offender.
 Upon the successful completion of the program, the alleged offender’s criminal charges will be dismissed.

-Contact Law Office of Michael J. Price today for a consultation about your alleged possession of drug paraphernalia offense.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your alleged possession of drug paraphernalia offense.
 Georgetown criminal defense attorney Michael J. Price will use his knowledge of Texas’s drug laws to craft the best legal strategy for your particular circumstances.

-Contact Law Office of Michael J. Price at (512) 354-1880 or send an online message for a consultation about your alleged possession of drug paraphernalia charge in Williamson County and Bell County.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or send an online message for a consultation about your alleged possession of drug paraphernalia charge in Williamson County and Bell County.